Dogs, Cats and Dental Health

 - Dental toys and treats like Greenies will gently scrape teeth clean and remove excess calcium in the saliva that can be deposited in teeth.
 Greenies are a good way to prevent tartar build-up.

-- Bones, rawhides, and antlers are good at keeping teeth clean as well as our dogs chew and scrape their teeth against them.
+- **Bones, rawhides, and antlers are good at keeping teeth clean as well, as our dogs will chew and scrape their teeth against them.
 Check out these Prairie Dog Deer Antlers and this Butcher’s Block Jum-Bone.

 - Water additives, sprays, and gels that are plaque retardant are another option.
 Check out these this Zymox Water Additive, this Zymox Dental Gel, or this Zymox Breath Freshener.